Implementation history of the Affordable Care Act: Insurers

 The five major national insurers expected to lose money on ACA policies in 2016.
 UnitedHealth withdrew from the Georgia and Arkansas exchanges for 2017, citing heavy losses.
 Humana exited other markets, leaving it operating in 156 counties in 11 states for 2017.
 225 counties across the country had access to only a single ACA insurer.
 A study released in May estimated that 664 counties would have one insurer in 2017.

 Aetna cancelled planned expansion of its offerings and following an expected $300 million loss in 2016 and then withdrew from 11 of its 15 states.
 In August 2016 Anthem said that its offerings were losing money, but also that it would expand its participation if a pending merger with Cigna was approved.
 Aetna and Humana's exit for 2017 left 8 rural Arizona counties with only Blue Cross/Blue Shield.

 Blue Cross/Blue Shield Minnesota announced that it would exit individual and family markets in Minnesota in 2017, due to financial losses of $500 million over three years.

 Another analysis found that 17 percent of eligibles may have a single insurer option in 2017.
 North Carolina, Oklahoma, Alaska, Alabama, South Carolina and Wyoming were expected to have a single insurer, while only 2 percent of 2016 eligibles had only one choice.

 Aetna, Humana, UnitedHealth Group also exited various individual markets.
 Many local Blue Cross plans sharply narrowed their networks.
 In 2016 two thirds of individual plans were narrow-network HMO plans.

 One of the causes of insurer losses is the lower income, older and sicker enrollee population.
-One 2016 analysis reported that while 81% of the population with incomes from 100–150% of the federal poverty level signed up, only 45% of those from 150–200% did so.
+One 2016 analysis reported that while 81% of the population with incomes from 100 to 150% of the federal poverty level signed up, only 45% of those from 150 to 200% did so.
 The percentage continued to decline as income rose: 2% of those above 400% enrolled.